kamyashethia/SQLForThePotterhead/Joins.md

      name     |  name
 --------------+--------
  Harry Potter | Hedwig
- Draco Malfoy | unkown
+ Draco Malfoy | unknown
 (2 rows)
 ```

 Nice, this returned the same data.
 We've learnt about the `INNER JOIN`!

 ## Left Outer Join: Hagrid has some extra pet's, and he's thinking about giving some to the student's as a gift.
-To do this, he wanta to find the names of all the students who don't have pets.
+To do this, he wants to find the names of all the students who don't have pets.
 Can we help him?

-We want all the student's who don't have pets.
+We want all the students who don't have pets.
 Let's start by visualizing this:

 ![Venn diagram for join](left_outer_join.png)

-Looking at the diagram, this looks very similiar to the one for our left join, except that we now want to exclude data that is present in both the tables.
+Looking at the diagram, this looks very similar to the one for our left join, except that we now want to exclude data that is present in both the tables.

 Let's start writing the query.